 - Want to progress their career according to their own individual progress and their contribution to the wider team

-- Enjoys responsibility and does not shun responsibility
+- Enjoys responsibility

 - Trusts and believes in the ability of other people, and trusts in their own ability to get the best out of other people